Towards Building Multilingual Language Model for Medicine: Discussion

-On clinical practice, open-source multilingual medical LLMs can also meet the following demands: \begin{itemize} \itemsep{0.1cm} \item \textbf{Language Barriers.} In many healthcare systems, language barriers between patients and healthcare providers can hinder effective communication, leading to misunderstandings, misdiagnoses, and inadequate care, causing high-quality medical resources inaccessible for most people.
+Ease the language barrier.
+In many healthcare systems, language barriers between patients and healthcare providers can hinder effective communication, leading to misunderstandings, misdiagnoses, and inadequate care, causing high-quality medical resources inaccessible for most people.
 Multilingual medical LLMs can facilitate real-time translation and interpretation, ensuring that patients can effectively communicate their symptoms and understand their diagnoses and treatment options.

-\item \textbf{Cultural and Law Sensitivity.} Multilingual medical LLMs can also be trained to recognize and address cultural or law nuances and sensitivities for different countries in healthcare interactions.
+Reduce the cultural and law sensitivity.
+Multilingual medical LLMs can also be trained to recognize and address cultural or law nuances and sensitivities for different countries in healthcare interactions.
 Understanding cultural backgrounds and law differences can significantly enhance the trust to medical LLMs, leading to better health outcomes.

-\item \textbf{Education.} These models can also be customized for education, especially in regions where there is a shortage of medical educators or resources.
+Help medical education.
+These models can also be customized for education, especially in regions where there is a shortage of medical educators or resources.
 By providing educational materials and simulations in multiple languages, medical multilingual LLMs can help standardize medical training and ensure consistent quality of care worldwide.